bitmark-inc/bitmarkd/README.md

 * Install the go language package for your system
 * Configure environment variables for go system
-* install the ZMQ4 and Argon2 libraries
+* Install the ZMQ4 and Argon2 libraries

 ## FreeBSD